 Each developer account can create up to 10,000 in-app purchase products across all the apps in the account.
 Every product you want to offer in your store must be configured in iTunes Connect.
 Because in-app purchase products are associated with a single app, you create them from the in-app purchase section under Features in iTunes Connect.

 As an iTunes Connect user with an Admin or App Manager role, sign in to iTunes Connect.

 On the iTunes Connect homepage, click My Apps.

-Select the app you want to enable In-App Purchase for.
+Select the app for which you want to enable in-app purchase.

 If you don't see the app you are looking for on the My Apps page, you can search for the app using a variety of criteria.
 In the Search box, choose the criteria you want to use to search for an app.
 The view starts filtering the list of apps as soon as you start typing: